-John Cullen, PhD, Coordinator of Outreach
+John Cullen, PhD, Assistant Director

-Dr. Cullen is Coordinator of Outreach with the Susan B. Anthony Center, the Director of Diversity and Inclusion for the Clinical and Translational Science Institute at the University of Rochester Medical Center, and Research Associate Professor in the Laboratory of Interpersonal Violence and Victimization at the University of Rochester Medical Center.
+Dr. Cullen is the Assistant Director of the Susan B. Anthony Center, the Director of Diversity and Inclusion for the Clinical and Translational Science Institute at the University of Rochester Medical Center, and Research Associate Professor in the Laboratory of Interpersonal Violence and Victimization at the University of Rochester Medical Center.
 John has a strong commitment to human rights, social justice, and diversity.
 His work involves community outreach, healthcare disparities, and vulnerable populations.
 He has effectively negotiated policy change by bringing together various constituencies and providing a voice for those who often are not empowered to speak on their own behalf due to stigma, shame, or fear of reprisal.
 He worked to add gender identity and gender expression to the University’s non-discrimination policy.
-Through his efforts, Strong Memorial Hospital received national recognition as a leader in LGBT healthcare through the Human Rights Campaign Healthcare Equality Index since 2013.
+Through his efforts, Strong Memorial Hospital has received national recognition as a leader in LGBT healthcare through the Human Rights Campaign Healthcare Equality Index since 2013.
 In addition to being a recipient of the 2014 University of Rochester Presidential Diversity Award, John has received numerous awards and accolades from local, national and international organizations.

 Chizi Onyekwere, Student Assistant